NicShang/Quantitative_Projects/Drawdown Risk Classifier for Super Fund/README.md

 ## Why I Built This Project

   Super funds like Cbus exist to preserve and grow capital over decades, not chase short-term alpha.
-Their portfolios must support members' retirement needs 20–30 years into the future—making drawdown risk management far more critical than tactical gains.
+Their portfolios must support members' retirement needs 20–30 years into the future, making drawdown risk management far more critical than tactical gains.

   I built this project to reflect that long-term, risk-conscious mindset.
 By replicating Cbus’s asset allocation with ETFs and applying logistic regression to predict forward-looking drawdowns, I aimed to simulate how pension risk teams can anticipate periods of elevated downside risk based on recent return and volatility behavior.